 Ways to Identify the Types of Content Topics That Will Convert

-In our post on pain-point SEO, we argued that instead of taking a volume-first approach to content marketing, you should focus on understanding pain points, and then back into your topics that way.
+In our post on pain-point SEO, we argued that instead of taking a volume-first approach to keyword research and topic prioritization, you should focus on understanding pain points, and then back into your topics that way.